-- 3.27 In order to implement the Plan, the Service works closely with a number of other agencies and organisations to ensure a consistent approach to enforcement action.
+- 3.29 In order to implement the Plan, the Service works closely with a number of other agencies and organisations to ensure a consistent approach to enforcement action.
 Accordingly, the Service will disseminate information to other regulators where there is a wider regulatory interest.
 These organisations include:

-- Food Standards Agency (FSA);
+- The FSA;

 - Local Government Regulation (LGR);

 - Local Better Regulation Office (LBRO);

-- Cumbria and Lancashire Health Protection Agency (HPA);

-- NHS Central Lancashire;

-- HPA Food, Water and Environmental Microbiology Network (based at Preston laboratory);
+- Public Health England including, Food, Water and Environmental Microbiology Network (based at Preston laboratory);

 - Environmental Health Lancashire (EHL);

-- Lancashire Food Officers Group;
+- EHL Food Officers Group;

 - Lancashire County Analyst;

 - United Utilities Plc;

 - Lancashire County Council Trading Standards;

 - Other Local Authorities to ensure a comprehensive and consistent approach to food law enforcement.